onespacemedia/cms/docs/media-app.md

 For images, there is an in-browser image editor that gives quick access to common image operations such as cropping and rotating.

+The admin will show a list of all the places where an object is used in a "Usage" fieldset, with links (where possible) to their admin URLs.
+It's smart enough to know about usage within inlines, both those registered to normal models and as inlines on [pages-app.md](pages).

 When uploading images, an attempt is made to guard against a file being uploaded with an extension that does not match its contents.
 For example, you won't be able to upload a PNG file with a `.jpg` extension, or vice-versa.
 This helps to prevent exceptions being thrown while thumbnailing images on the front-end of the site.